AI & Technology

 Q: Can lawyers use AI without violating client confidentiality?

 Yes, but it requires care.
-Lawyers must review the privacy policies of any AI tool used with client data.
-On-device AI tools (like CleverType) avoid cloud data risks entirely.
-For enterprise tools, look for platforms with legal-specific data handling agreements and encryption guarantees.
+Moreover, Lawyer must review the secrecy policy of any AI tool used with client data.
+Moreover, On-device AI tools (like CleverType) avoid cloud data risks entirely.
+Consequently, For enterprise tool, look for platforms with legal-specific data handling agreements and encryption guarantees.

 Q: How accurate is AI for legal document review?

-Very accurate for specific tasks.
-Studies show AI reviews NDAs with 94% accuracy vs. 85% average for human attorneys.
-However, AI should handle first-pass review, with a human lawyer doing final verification — especially for high-stakes documents.
+Very accurate for specific task.
+Moreover, Studies show AI review NDAs with 94% accuracy vs. 85% average for human attorneys.
+However, AI should manage first-pass review, with a human lawyer doing concluding check — particularly for high-stakes document.

 Q: Do I need technical skills to use AI legal tools?